 Understanding and Managing the Costs of Rehab

 One of the most complex issues to understand in this area is whether or not your insurance will cover any part of your costs.
 At SOBA College Recovery we provide a free insurance verification to all prospective patients so they can understand what expenses they will be liable for.
+We provide a free addiction treatment insurance verification at our substance abuse treatment center.
 To take advantage of this service, all patients need to do is fill in the form on our website.

 What If My Insurance Does Not Cover Addiction Treatment, or I Am Unemployed or Uninsured?

 Don’t panic – there are services out there that can help.
 There are ways to obtain affordable insurance in this instance with smaller insurance providers.
 Options to investigate here include:

 - Public insurance